PhD, University of Alberta, 2015

 Research Interests in Iranian and Persianate Studies

-- literary histories; history of ideas & emotions
+- (global South) literary theory; literary histories; history of ideas & emotions

-- comparative studies of literature; literature as world literature
+- comparative literary and cultural studies; literature as world literature

 - diaspora literatures and cultures